NLnetLabs/routinator/source/initialisation.rst

 If you decide you cannot agree to the ARIN RPA terms, you can use the :option:`--skip-tal` option to exclude the TAL.
-If, at a later point, you wish to use the ARIN TAL anyway, you can add it to your current installation using the :option:`--force` option, to force the installation of all TALs.
+If, at a later point, you wish to include the ARIN TAL you can add it to your current installation using the :option:`--force` option, to force the installation of all TALs.

 Preparing for Test Environments
 """""""""""""""""""""""""""""""